Story Arcs and the Art of Serialized Storytelling

-This course from New York Times bestselling comics scribe Fred Van Lente will have you developing your initial series arc (or standalone graphic novel) in a compelling fashion, with emphasis on structuring story beats, crafting characters and creating individual scenes that will provide you with the best beginning, middle and end acts your initial arc can have — as well as providing you with a story bible that can carry your story beyond comics and into other media.
+This course from New York Times bestselling comics scribe Fred Van Lente (Astonishing Spider-Man, Marvel Zombies, Deadpool vs the Punisher, GI Joe, Archer & Armstrong, and many more) will have you developing a compelling initial series arc, with an emphasis on structuring story beats, crafting characters and creating individual scenes that will provide you with the best beginning, middle and end acts your initial arc can have — as well as providing you with a story bible that can carry your story beyond comics and into other media.

 - It meets between 9:00 PM ET and 11:00 PM ET, for six weeks.